manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

 (``strategy="cma"``) and scipy least squares (``strategy="scipy lsq"``).
 Options for :func:`.sample` include the default without tempering (``strategy="emcee"``) or tempering by changing the number of pixels evaluated (``strategy="subset tempering"``) or Monte Carlo temperature
 (``strategy="parallel tempering"``) [not currently implemented].
+You can see the available strategies in your version of HoloPy by calling `hp.inference.available_fit_strategies` or `hp.inference.available_sampling_strategies`.

 Each of these algorithms runs with a set of default values, but these may need to be adjusted for your particular situation.
 For example, you may want to set a random seed, control parallel computations, customize an initial guess, or specify hyperparameters of the algorithm.
-To use non-default settings, you must define an :class:`.FittingStrategy` or :class:`.SamplingStrategy`object for the algorithm you would like to use.
+To use non-default settings, you must define a *Strategy* object for the algorithm you would like to use.
 You can save the strategy to a file for use in future calculations or modify it in place during an interactive session.

 ..  testcode::